domruf/collective.ebook/README.rst

 Further credits
 ---------------

-dynatree is implemented to povide a nice UI and lazy loading for selecting arbitrary parts of subtrees.
+dynatree is implemented to provide a nice UI and lazy loading for selecting arbitrary parts of subtrees.